michaeldoye/webseo-api/readme.md

 # API Documentation

-All repsonses return the same format - an array of objects in the following format:
+All repsonses return the same format: - an array of objects in the following format:

 - `id`: row id
 - `keyword`: the ranking keyword